|

 The location and disposition of the courtyard under the successive reigns, remained an open debate.

 Thanks to the work of the Franco-Egyptian Centre at Karnak, this monument is now extensively restored, in its original measurements and proportions.
-In addotion to the proposals for restoration, which you will find in the slideshow, Gérard Homann kindly allowed me to use part of his pages, and mainly the one relative to the "carving" of the monuments.

 Besides its historic and architectural interest, the present courtyard has magnificently engraved walls.